earthly/earthly/docs/cloud/satellites/self-hosted.md

 Note that the `SATELLITE_HOST` variable is unset in this example so that the host is auto-discovered by the satellite when it starts.
 This should result in the instance’s private DNS being used as the host.

-If the Earthly CLI will be unable to connect to the satellite via the EC2’s private DNS, then `SATELLITE_HOST` should be provided in the `docker run` command with an alternate value.
+If the Earthly CLI is unable to connect to the satellite via the EC2’s private DNS, then `SATELLITE_HOST` should be provided in the `docker run` command with an alternate value.

 ### Kubernetes